Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Settings

-The next assumption is specific to associated kernels, as it is trivially verified by classical kernels, and is needed to compute with precision the rest term in the equivalent of the Mean Square Error (MSE), but can be omitted for first order results, as in the case of density kernel estimation (\cite{esstafa:hal-04112846}). \begin{assumption} We suppose that \end{assumption}

-The next assumption is needed for integrated result for the mean integrated square error (MISE) in Theorem \ref{thm:MISE_k}, but is not necessary for pointwise results. \begin{assumption} For any fixed $b$ and any compact set $I$,
+The next assumption is needed to bound the mean integrated square error (MISE) in Theorem \ref{thm:MISE_k}, but is not necessary for pointwise results. \begin{assumption} For any fixed $b$ and any compact set $I$,

 are integrable functions. \end{assumption}

 Finally, we introduce the following notations: